Sump Pump Cost Calculator (2026)

 Pedestal vs submersible?

-Do I need battery backup?
+Do I need a battery backup?

 How long do they last?